LooseLab/minotourapp/README.md

 ```

 If you are operating on a server, you may wish to raise the priority of the centrifuge process, as otherwise it may not be allocated enough RAM to load the whole index into memory.

+This step isn't necessary, but it might be useful if the centrifuge index is taking a long time to load.

 In order to do this you'll need to edit the /etc/security/limits.conf file to allow non root users to set a processes niceness index to less than 0.